-Who else wants to help their child overcome challenges related to emotional, learning or social issues and reach their full potential?
+Who wants to help their child overcome challenges and reach their full potential?

-Our caring and experienced child psychologists have helped over 1,735* children and teenagers with anxiety, worry, depression, anger, social skills, learning difficulties, study skills and more…
+Since 2011, our caring and experienced child psychologists have helped over 1,735* children and teenagers with many common emotional, social and learning issues…

-Do you think your son or daughter might benefit from counselling to help with anxiety or worry?
+Do you think your son or daughter might benefit from some expert help for anxiety or worry?

-Do they need help with other social or emotional issues, such as depression, self-harm, anger or friendship issues?
+Or help for other emotional or social issues, such as depression, self-harm, anger or friendship issues?

-Are they struggling with bullying, social media use or video game addiction?
+Are you concerned about bullying, social media use or video game addiction?

-If so, our service might be a good fit for you…
+If you answered yes to any of these, read on to discover if our service might be a good fit for your needs…

 Our psychologists have postgraduate training in Educational and Developmental Psychology and experience working in schools and in private practice.